WeblateOrg/weblate/docs/api.rst

 Notification hooks allow external applications to notify Weblate that VCS repository has been updated.

+You can use repository endpoints for project, component and translation to update individual repositories, see :http:post:`/api/projects/(string:project)/repository/` for documentation.

 .. http:get:: /hooks/update/(string:project)/(string:component)/

    .. deprecated:: 2.6